-The 167 kilometers long coastline presents itself to the ship’s passengers.
-You can see the lovely vineyards, the alpine panorama of the Savoie of France.
+The 167-kilometer-long coastline presents itself to the ship’s passengers.
+You can see the lovely vineyards, and the alpine panorama of the Savoie of France.
 In Switzerland, we see the Valais and Vaud Alps.
 It is beautiful and attracts many tourists from all over the world!

 On May 28, 1823, The William Tell was the first steamboat in the Swiss lakes to enter the waters of Lake Geneva.
 The boat was on request of Edward Church, the then consul of the United States of America.
 It could take 200 passengers and reach a speed of 13 kilometers per hour.
 The steamer served the route between Ouchy and Geneva.

 It took fifty years until the three shipping companies on Lake Geneva merged.
 The three shipping companies established Compagnie Générale de Navigation sur le lac Léman (CGN).

 Today, CGN is proud of its fleet of eight paddle-wheel vessels.
 Five of these vessels are steam vessels.
 The other three have diesel engines.
 The fleet also includes eight diesel-powered screw ships.
 The shipping company owns the largest inland lake fleet of its kind in Europe.